 4. The environment

-Eurostar commissioned independent research in 2006 that assessed the CO2 per passenger produced by a London to Paris Eurostar journey compared to a London to Paris flight.
+Eurostar commissioned independent research that assessed the CO2 per passenger produced by a London to Paris Eurostar journey compared to a London to Paris flight.
 The research looked at Eurostar passenger loadings and power consumption, and how Eurostar's electricity is generated.
 The research then compared these with aircraft loadings and fuel consumption.
 The staggering conclusion was that choosing the train over flying cuts CO2 emissions per passenger by 90%.

 5. The dining car